langjam/jam0001/nebelhut/README.md

 > If both arguments are integers, return the modulus of an integer division.
 Otherwise return the modulus of a float division.

 `= a:value b:value`
 > If `a` and `b` are of different types, they are not equal.
 Integers, floats, strings, identifiers and lists have obvious equality.
-Comments compare their source location as well as their contained value.
+Value Comments compare their source location as well as their contained value.
 Blocks and macros are never equal to each other (not even to themselves).

 `<> a:value b:value`
 > Negation of `= a b`.